kentnguyen/KNSemiModalViewController/README.md

 ## UIViewController+KNSemiModal Category

-UIViewController+KNSemiModal is an effort to make a replica of **semi-modal view plus its stacked animation** found in the beautiful [Park Guides by National Geographic](http://itunes.apple.com/us/app/national-parks-by-national/id518426085?mt=8) app.
+UIViewController+KNSemiModal is an effort to make a replica of **semi-modal view plus with pushed-back stacked animation** found in the beautiful [Park Guides by National Geographic](http://itunes.apple.com/us/app/national-parks-by-national/id518426085?mt=8) app.
 You can see this original semi-modal view below.

 This library (ARC) is designed as a Category to UIViewController so you don't have to subclass and you can simply drop in any project and it will just work!